 Colorado Springs is a large city located in the state of Colorado.
 With a population of 478,221 people and 115 constituent neighborhoods, Colorado Springs is the second largest community in Colorado.

-Unlike some cities, Colorado Springs isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Colorado Springs are a mix of both white- and blue-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Colorado Springs is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Colorado Springs is a city of professionals, sales and office workers, and service providers.
 There are especially a lot of people living in Colorado Springs who work in office and administrative support (11.79%), management occupations (10.28%), and sales jobs (10.23%).

 Also of interest is that Colorado Springs has more people living here who work in computers and math than 95% of the places in the US.